corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/flowstarter-service.md

 project: corda-5
 section_menu: corda-5-dev-preview
 description: >
-  An overview of FlowStarterService.
+  An overview of `FlowStarterService`.
 ---

-The `FlowStarterService` is used to start flows from Corda Services.
+Use the `FlowStarterService` to start flows from Corda Services.

 ## How to inject FlowStarterService

-`FlowStarterService` is injectable into services using the `CordaInject` mechanism.
+Use the `CordaInject` mechanism to inject `FlowStarterService` into services.

 {{< note >}}
 This is injectable into Corda Services only.
 For starting flows from inside flows, see `FlowEngine.subFlow`.